sachi097/distributed-video-analyzer/README.md

 back in a way that the original frame order is maintained.
 Thus, we get the required video with all the objects and their number highlighted.

-# Report and Demo Video
-A more detailed report about the Project can be viewed at : [Project_Report](Project_Report.pdf)

-Video explanation of the Project along with the Demo can be viewed at [Video_Explanation](Video_Explanation.mp4)

 # Steps to run the Project